JanetYin/ttt/readme.md

  * uniqueness:
     * `(λ x → t x) = t`

-Examples.
 We don't need abstract types anymore.

     id : (A : Set) → A → A
     id = λ A x → x